extreme-datacloud/xdc-releases/source/releases/pulsar/index.rst

 -  X OS packages

-   -  Y RPMS & SRPMS
+   -  100 RPMS & SRPMS, and tarballs
-   -  Z binary & source DEBS
+   -  9 binary & source DEBS
-   -  W binary & source tarballs

--  T Docker containers
+-  6 Docker containers

 The release is fully supported
 - on the following Operating Systems platforms: